Genoa harbor waterfront buildings

 View from Righi

 Another view?
 Yep!
-I initially was not planning to pay €4 for the round-trip funicular ride necessary to see this one, but after learning about a 24-hour public transport pass, I figured why not!
+I initially was not planning to pay โ‚ฌ4 for the round-trip funicular ride necessary to see this one, but after learning about a 24-hour public transport pass (for โ‚ฌ10), I figured why not!
 I provide details in my two-day Genoa itinerary post on how to save money on this funicular ride by getting the pass.
+The exact location of the funicular station to go up is here.

 View of Genoa and Ligurian Sea from Righi funicular station.